ijchen/icelang/docs/Guidebook.md

 All values in icelang are one of the following primitive types: `int`, `byte`, `float`, `bool`, `string`, `list`, `dict`, `null`

-Here is more detailed information on each type:

 ## `int`
 An `int` is a [signed](https://en.wikipedia.org/wiki/Signedness),